Ways to help with teen driving safety

 - Create a code word.
 Help teens get out of unsafe situations by having them call or text you with a previously agreed-upon code word that signals trouble.
 When you hear or see the word, pick them up right away.

 - Do not ride with substance-impaired drivers.
 Remind your teen to not get in a car with any driver who is impaired due to alcohol or any other substance.
 Drunk driving is not only illegal, but it can be fatal.
-In 2020, 30% of all traffic fatalities involved a driver who was alcohol-impaired.
+In 2023, 12,429 people were killed in traffic accidents that involved drunk drivers, according to NHTSA.
 In addition, encourage your teen to make smart choices when leaving prom and graduation parties.

 Learn more about teen driver safety and tools for new drivers with these additional tips.
 And feel free to reach out to a State Farm® agent if you want to learn more about car insurance for teens and new drivers.